Horror TTRPGs: The Rules Are the Monster

 Delta Green (1997, Detwiller/Glancy/Tynes)

 While it shares Call of Cthulhu’s mechanical DNA, Delta Green shifts the downward pressure from cosmic revelation to human alienation.
-Exposure to violence, helplessness, and the unnatural erodes your Sanity, triggering panic responses that yank the steering wheel away from the player.
-But the game’s cruelest genius is the Bond system.
-Survive enough violence and you adapt, but Adaptation permanently strips your Charisma and burns your Bonds.
-When you suffer trauma you can save your mind by projecting that horror onto your relationships: your spouse, your kids, your friends.
+Exposure to violence, helplessness, and the unnatural erodes your Sanity, triggering panic responses that yank your steering wheel away.
+But the game’s cruelest genius is the Bond system: survive enough violence and you adapt, but Adaptation permanently strips your Charisma and burns your Bonds.
+When you suffer trauma you can only save your mind by projecting that horror onto your relationships: your spouse, your kids, your friends.

 This is a devastating ratchet effect.
 You are forced to burn your real-world anchors like ablative armor just to survive the mission.
 You don’t just lose sanity, you systematically dismantle your own humanity to hold the line.
 The question isn’t whether you will win, but what you will become in the process.